 Don’t be distracted by fancy brushes

 Consistency is key to improvement.
 Even veteran artists will see a noticeable degradation in the quality of their work if they stop drawing.
 Constant practice will bring your face portrait drawing to the next level.
-When practicing volume is key, try dishing out as many drawings as you can, don’t fiddle too much with one drawing.
+When practicing, volume is key; try dishing out as many drawings as you can, and don’t fiddle too much with one drawing.

 If you want to do portrait drawing for beginners using references is really important.
 You need a ton of practice before you can start drawing from only your imagination.
 As a beginner, you still have to learn about the portions and the shapes that make up the human face.
 Using good reference photos will help you with learning them.

 What makes a reference good?
 First of all, lighting.
 Try selecting pictures that have strong, sharp shadows.
 These shadows will help you see the shape of the face more clearly.
 Avoid selecting pictures of people who are too young, as the structure of their faces is different, with different ratios.
 Find pictures where the subject has a neutral expression on their face.
 Drawing facial expressions is still too early at this point.